Understanding MCP Servers

 - Validate your credentials

-- Copy the MCP URL
+- Scroll to "Quick Setup" section and copy the MCP URL

 - Add to your AI client

-Disabling a Bundle
+Disabling

-If you stop using a bundle:
+If you stop using an MCP server:

 - Tools disappear from your AI